Double trouble in compensation

-- Attard & Ors v Transport for NSW NSWLEC 44, Justice Biscoe applied the "temporally proximate" test.
+Justice Biscoe applied the “temporally proximate” test.
 His Honour held that the 2.5 years between the acquisition date and the date when the land would be ready for redevelopment was not temporally proximate and thus s.61 was not triggered.
-Therefore relocation costs as well as the upgraded use were payable (-).
+Therefore relocation costs, as well as the upgraded use, were payable (-).

-- De Battista v Transport for New South Wales NSWLEC 39, Justice Pain held that the purpose of the use of the land had changed from its current rural residential use to low-medium residential development (at , ).
-Secondly her Honour held the temporary proximity test was satisfied (at [119).
-However, in this case s.61 did not apply because s.61(b) was not satisfied, namely that the costs would not have been necessarily incurred in realising the upgraded potential of the land.
-Transport for New South Wales were required to pay disturbance for the financial costs reasonably incurred in connection with the relocation and stamp duty costs associated with the purchase of land for relocation.
+Justice Pain held that the purpose of the use of the land had changed from its current rural residential use to low-medium residential development (at , ).
+Secondly, Her Honour held the temporary proximity test was satisfied (at [119).
+However, in this case, s.61 did not apply because s.61(b) was not satisfied, namely that the costs would not have been necessarily incurred in realising the upgraded potential of the land.
+Transport for New South Wales was required to pay disturbance for the financial costs reasonably incurred in connection with the relocation and stamp duty costs associated with the purchase of land for relocation.

 El Boustani marks an important change in the law relating to compulsory acquisitions.
 The “temporally proximate” test is novel and will have a substantial effect on claims in NSW and perhaps also right across Australia.

 Victoria, Tasmania, the Northern Territory, the ACT and also the Commonwealth all have statutes with similar provisions.4 It will be interesting to see if, and how, other jurisdictions treat the decision in El Boustani.